gcarlossuarez/IDisposableLeakAnalyzer/README.md

 Check the generated `resultados.csv` file located in the configured OUTPUT folder.

+📌 Validation Exception File (ValidationException.json)
+The analyzer allows excluding known valid scenarios through the ValidationException.json file.
+This JSON file defines specific cases (such as methods, classes, or lines of code) that should intentionally be ignored to prevent false positives.

+🚩 Configuration
+First, copy the provided template file to your working file:

+shell
+Copiar
+Editar
+cp ValidationException.example.json ValidationException.json
+Next, customize your local ValidationException.json with project-specific exceptions you wish the analyzer to bypass.

+📋 File Format
+Each entry in the JSON array represents one scenario to exclude from validation:

+json
+Copiar
+Editar
+[
+  {
+    "project": "YourProjectName",
+    "file": "Path\\To\\YourFile.cs",
+    "lineNumber": 42,
+    "class": "Namespace.YourClass",
+    "method": "FullMethodSignature"
+  }
+]
+Explanation of fields:

+project: The name of the project or module.

+file: The relative or absolute local file path.

+lineNumber: Exact line number in the specified file.

+class: Fully qualified class name including namespace.

+method: Complete method signature as it appears in your code.

+🎯 Purpose and Benefits
+Clearly documents known exceptions for better maintainability.

+Helps collaborators understand explicitly exempted scenarios.

+Simplifies handling of false positives and intentional usage patterns.

 ## 💡 Future Enhancements

 - Improved heuristic detection of complex disposal patterns.